Dalmatia Wine Region

 November – April

-Quieter cellar visits and more personal attention from winemakers.
-New vintage tastings begin in spring.
+Quieter cellar visits and more time with the winemaker.
+New-vintage tastings begin in spring.

 What to Expect

-- ✓Dramatic settings: Prepare for steep vineyard visits with stunning coastal views
+- ✓Dramatic settings: Plan for steep vineyard walks with stunning coastal views.

 Tasting Tips

-- •Arrange transportation: Wine tours often involve winding coastal roads — hire a driver
+- •Arrange transport: Wine tours often involve winding coastal roads — hire a driver.

-- •Explore whites too: Don't miss Pošip and Grk from Korčula
+- •Explore whites too: Do not miss Pošip and Grk from Korčula.

 Why Dalmatia Matters

-To understand Croatian wine — and to taste something truly unique in the global wine landscape — you must experience Dalmatia.
-From the historical vineyards of Kaštela to the legendary slopes of Dingač and the white wine excellence of Korčula, this region represents the pinnacle of Croatian winemaking.
+To understand Croatian wine — and to taste something truly unique on the global wine map — you have to spend time in Dalmatia.
+From the historic vineyards of Kaštela to the legendary slopes of Dingač and the white-wine craft of Korčula, this region is the pinnacle of Croatian winemaking.

 Explore More of Croatia